rishabhpatel21/MovieApp/README.md

 ```

 3. Set up environment variables:
-Create a `.env` file in the root directory with:
+Create a `.env` file in the backend directory with:

 ```
 OMDB_API_KEY=your_api_key